liatrio-labs/safe-mcp-auditor/docs/prd-safe-mcp-auditor.md

   - Design notes describing how to build a minimal CrewAI agent with SAFE-MCP embedded as a Knowledge source.
   - Purpose: captures the initial “how we got here” and helps future contributors understand CrewAI Knowledge choices.

-Runtime note: the production auditor may embed SAFE-MCP content from upstream, from this Repomix snapshot, or from another pinned SAFE-MCP release; regardless of the source, the report schema must remain aligned to SAFE-MCP’s technique/mitigation structure.
+Runtime note: the production auditor fetches SAFE-MCP from GitHub at a pinned ref and builds a curated knowledge pack for CrewAI Knowledge.
+The Repomix snapshot is for development reference only.
+The report schema must remain aligned to SAFE-MCP’s technique/mitigation structure.

 ### Technique template alignment